 Autonomic neuropathy is a nerve disorder that affects involuntary body functions, including heart rate, blood pressure, perspiration and digestion.

-It isn't a specific disease, instead autonomic neuropathy refers to damage to the autonomic nerves.
-This damage disrupts signals between the brain and portions of the autonomic nervous system, such as the heart, blood vessels and sweat glands, resulting in decreased or abnormal performance of one or more involuntary body functions.
+It isn't a specific disease.
+Autonomic neuropathy refers to damage to the autonomic nerves.
+This damage disrupts signals between the brain and portions of the autonomic nervous system, such as the heart, blood vessels and sweat glands.
+This can cause decreased or abnormal performance of one or more involuntary body functions.

 Autonomic neuropathy can be a complication of a number of diseases and conditions.
 And some medications can cause autonomic neuropathy as a side effect.
 Signs, symptoms and treatment of autonomic neuropathy vary depending on the cause, and on which nerves are affected.